awsdocs/amazon-vpc-network-administrator-guide/doc_source/GenericConfig.md

 **To test the end\-to\-end connectivity of each tunnel**

 1. Launch an instance of one of the Amazon Linux AMIs into your VPC\.
-The Amazon Linux AMIs are listed in the launch wizard when you launch an instance from the Amazon EC2 Console\.
+The Amazon Linux AMIs are listed in the launch wizard when you launch an instance from the Amazon EC2 console\.
 For more information, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 1. After the instance is running, get its private IP address \(for example, `10.0.0.4`\)\.
 The console displays the address as part of the instance's details\.